-So is Caren’s routine for hydrogen peroxide mouthwash, reasonable and recommended?
-According to WebMD, hydrogen peroxide can be used safely as a mouthwash, provided the FDA approved 1%-3% concentration mixed with equal parts water is strictly adhered to.
+So is Caren’s routine for hydrogen peroxide mouthwash reasonable and recommended?
+According to WebMD, hydrogen peroxide can be used safely as a mouthwash, provided the FDA-approved 1%-3% concentration mixed with equal parts water is strictly adhered to.

-But there’s one thing you need to keep in mind to avoid disappointment: Hydrogen peroxide has a limited shelf life of about one year when not opened, and only six months once opened—provided you store it in a dark place.
-It dissipates quickly in the presence of sunlight, changing it from H2O2 to plain water and oxygen.
-It must be fresh to be effective!
+But there’s one thing you need to keep in mind to avoid disappointment: Hydrogen peroxide has a limited shelf life of about one year when not opened, and only six months once opened—provided you store it in a dark place like a lower cabinet that is infrequently opened.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.
+Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases at no cost to you.